Inter arma enim silent leges: In fiction

-The phrase was used as the title for a 1999 episode of the science fiction television series Star Trek: Deep Space Nine; the character Admiral William J. Ross uses the phrase to justify a morally dubious act during the Dominion War.
+The phrase was used as the title for the 1999 episode of the science fiction television series Star Trek: Deep Space Nine, "Inter Arma Enim Silent Leges".
+In the episode, Admiral William J. Ross uses the phrase to justify a morally dubious act during the Dominion War.

-It was also used in the 2010 movie The Conspirator by the character Joseph Holt when telling Frederick Aiken why his habeas corpus writ had been overridden by President Andrew Johnson to send Mary Surratt to be hanged.
+The phrase was used in the 2010 movie The Conspirator by the character Joseph Holt when telling Frederick Aiken why his habeas corpus writ has been overridden by President Andrew Johnson to send Mary Surratt to be hanged.